 An online marketplace is simply an online meeting place between sellers and buyers.
 These can grow to encompass much more than just a technical toolkit for brands to build their own stores.

 They come with their own engaged audience and usually only offer the ability to display products and market them through advertising and promotions.
 They are places like Amazon, eBay, Houzz, Etsy, and Wish.

 B2C is the most popular form of eCommerce and it has grown substantially over the last few years.
 B2C eCommerce is expected to grow 85% by 2023 globally.
 In China alone, there will be an estimated 1 billion online shoppers by 2022.
 Nasdaq estimates that 95% of all shopping will be conducted online by 2040.

 What’s so powerful about Business-to-Consumer transactions is that they are so versatile.
 They are five main business models that B2C businesses can choose from:

 A new generation of consumer brands has been created by cutting out the middleman.
 The Direct-to-Consumer model allows the brand to sell directly to its consumers, engage with its audience online, and increase sales rapidly.
 Instead of the average 10% margins, DTC brands can increase their margins to 30-50% using this model.

 2. White label and private label

-Wholesaling is when a retailer offers their product in bulk at a discount.
-This model is traditionally used in B2B transactions but some companies use this for price-conscious consumers.
+Wholesaling is when an online retailer offers their product in bulk at a discount.
+This model is traditionally used in B2B eCommerce transactions but some companies use this for price-conscious consumers.